3 reasons “you” won’t return after this life

 Awareness of our mortality is uplifting because it means that every moment, every day and every relationship matters.
 Engaging deeply with the world and with other sentient beings brings meaning and purpose.

-Derek’s latest book, Whole Motion: Training Your Brain and Body For Optimal Health, is out now.
+Derek’s book, Whole Motion: Training Your Brain and Body For Optimal Health, is out now.
 He is based in Los Angeles.
 Stay in touch on Facebook and Twitter.